 Finding team members, colleagues and even available desks in buildings that have a high percentage of unassigned seats is often an issue for a mobile workforce.
 Microsoft IT addressed this need by providing a Windows Phone application that uses location-based services (LBS) to identify available workspaces and locate people.

 Microsoft IT also streamlined the available desk space by using a USB integrated network/display hub with 27” screen that uses a single cable to connect everything from the monitor and network, to the Microsoft Desktop 2000 wireless mouse and keyboard.

 The result was a smaller and more dynamic office environment that catered to a highly mobile workforce.
 Microsoft projects that this will reduce operating costs by 24 per cent over a five-year period, which would compare well against the average 14 per cent decrease in costs across other sites that have undertaken similar projects.

 Web Redesign for Mobile

-As CIO, you recognize that your corporate web site is a valuable asset that often acts as the front door to your business.
+As CIO, you recognise that your corporate website is a valuable asset that often acts as the front door to your business.
 So how do you generate the curb appeal that keeps customers coming back?
 Do you invest in developing and maintaining a mobile version of your website?
 How far down the path of supporting parallel web properties for your traditional and mobile sites do you go?

 With the launch of Windows 8 and Microsoft Surface, Microsoft IT saw an opportunity to help the business by enhancing the Microsoft.com site to improve the user experience for both mobile devices and desktop systems.